-Caregiver Burnout Self-Check
+Caregiver Burnout Quiz

 Twelve quick questions, honest answers, your result in two minutes — no signup, nothing saved.
 Adapted from the American Medical Association's Caregiver Self-Assessment Questionnaire.